chandangupta1997/thorium/README.md

 }
 ```

+ // this is basically a registration process
 - Write a POST api /users to register a user from the user details in request body.

+// login process
 - Write a POST api /login to login a user that takes user details like email and password from the request body.
 If the credentials don't match with any user's data return a suitable error.

+// login issue token
 On successful login, generate a JWT token and return it in response body.

+// user can acces the page or api
 - Write a GET api /users/<userId> to fetch user details.
 Pass the userId as path param in the url.
 Check that request must contain **x-auth-token** header.
 If absent, return a suitable error.
 If present, check that the token is valid.
 - Write a PUT api /users/<userId> to update user details.
 Pass the userId as path param in the url and update the attributes received in the request body.
 Check that request must contain x-auth-token header.
 If absent, return a suitable error.

+//delete user
 - Write a DELETE api /users/<userId> that takes the userId in the path params and marks the isDeleted attribute for a user as true.
 Check that request must contain x-auth-token header.
 If absent, return a suitable error.
 - Once, all the apis are working fine, move the authentication related code in a middleware called auth.js
 - Add this middleware at route level in the routes where applicable.